 Program bond expenditures will be made based under the broad guidance of the Proposition 84 Bond Act; SB 732; Executive Orders S-03-05, S-06-06 and S-02-07; and direction from the Strategic Growth Council.

 Urban greening program criteria were developed and vetted by the Strategic Growth Council, which received written comments and held public meetings before finalizing the criteria and initiating an application period.
 The Urban Greening program solicits projects and plans for funding consideration.
-A copy of the current program guidelines are found at Urban Greening Grant (UGG) Program.
 The Urban Greening Review Team, which includes staff and technical members, evaluates complete and eligible applications using the evaluation criteria contained in the grant guidelines and performs site visits on those projects that compete well during initial review.
 Staff recommendations for awards are then presented to the Strategic Growth Council for approval at a council meeting.
 Final award recipients are posted to the SGC Web site at Urban Greening Grant (UGG) Program.